Privacy and Security

 All Common Good information is stored in a passworded database on an industry-standard secure server .

 All of the information we collect, except your legal name and postal code, is encrypted in the database, using 256-bit encryption — stronger protection than the industry standard.
-Then, for all fields except phone, email, photograph, and optional other information, the encryption is encrypted again using a different 256-bit encryption method.
+Then, for all fields except phone, email, photograph, and optional other information, the encryption is encrypted twice more using two different 256-bit encryption methods.
 None of this information is accessible online except through a signed-in administrator account.

 Your PIN and password are also encrypted with one-way encryption, stronger than the industry-standard.